ScottGCode/SocialNetworkAPI/README.md

 2. In your code editor open the file in the integrated terminal.
 3. Run the command `npm install` to install required dependencies.
 4. Then type `npm start` to start the social network API server.
+5. The server will be running on `http://localhost:3001/`.
-5. Test the application using Insomnia or Postman.
+6. Test the application using Insomnia or Postman.

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative file path, add it to your README using the following syntax:
+To create, read, update, and delete data follow these steps;

+1. Use `http://localhost:3001/` and the `/api` endpoint to access the data in the application.
+2. Perform a GET to `/api/users` to see all users.
+Perform a GET to `/api/users/:id` to get a user by id.
+3. Perform a POST to `/api/users` to create a new user.
+Perform a PUT/DELETE to `/api/users/:id` to update or delete a user by id.
+4. Access `/api/users/:userId/friends/:friendId` to POST to add a new friend to a user's friend list, or DELETE to remove a friend from a user's friend list.
+5. Using `/api/thoughts` you can GET all thoughts, GET to get a single thought by its _id, POST to create a new thought, PUT to update a thought by its _id and DELETE to remove a thought by its _id.
+6. Access `/api/thoughts/:thoughtId/reactions` and POST to create a reaction stored in a single thought's reactions array field.
+DELETE to pull and remove a reaction by the reaction's reactionId value.

 ![alt text](assets/images/screenshot.png)

 ## Credits

 University of Utah Coding Bootcamp Instructor and Teaching Assistants.
-NPM documentation on Mongoose and date-fns.
+Mongoosejs documentation.
+NPM documentation on date-fns.
 MongoDB documentation.
 Express.js documentation.
 MDN Web Docs.

 ## License